camunda/camunda-docs-static/get-started/content/dmn11/deploy.md

 {{< img src="../img/cockpit-decision-history-dish-dmn.png" >}}

-Verify that the 4th rule was matched since the *season* variable was set to "Summer".
+Verify that the 5th rule was matched and the output value for the desired dish is "Stew".

 # Next Steps

-Congratulations, you have now sucessfully set up a project with a DMN decision table.
+Congratulations, you have now successfully set up a project with your first DMN decision table.

 Next,